eemeyer/simplicity/documentation/userguide/index.md

 Getting started
 ===============

+The Simplicity Widgets are designed to be extensible, and to get out of the way when you need them to.

-The Simplicity Widgets follow a simple architecture for communicating with the backend search server, coordinating state between themselves and displaying the results on the page.
+They follow simple architectural patterns for communicating with a search server, coordinating widget state on the page, and displaying results.

-They depend upon [jQuery](http://jquery.com/) and [jQuery UI](http://jqueryui.com/) and are designed to be extensible and get out of the way when you need them to.
+[jQuery](http://jquery.com/) and [jQuery UI](http://jqueryui.com/) are required to use the widgets.

+There are three high-level steps to use the widgets on a page:
-To get going with the widgets you'll need to install the widgets on the page, configure the page level widget sets and then configure each set of widgets as needed.
+1. install the widgets on the page
+1. configure the page level widget sets, and
+1. configure each set of widgets as needed (sometimes you can just use the defaults)

 Install
 -------

-Both JavaScript and CSS resources need to be added to an existing page to make use of the widgets.
+You need to add `link` and `script` tags for the JavaScript and CSS resources for the widgets.

-Add the following block to the `head` of the page.
+Add the CSS references to the `head` of the page.
 {% highlight html %}
 <link href="//ajax.googleapis.com/ajax/libs/jqueryui/{{site.jQueryUiRelease}}/themes/{{site.jQueryUiTheme}}/jquery-ui.css" rel="stylesheet">
 <link href="//cdn.transparensee.com/simplicity/{{site.simplicityRelease}}/simplicity.min.css" rel="stylesheet">